NeoGranular/lanyon/_posts/2017-01-08-martial-god-chapter-02-01.md

 Xu family’s fourth lord, Xu Right, had his fists tightly clenched.
 His facial appearance looked different than the rest.
 Amidst the astonishment and fury, he found himself at a bit of loss.

-Last year, after ascending to the ninth layer, he hadn’t been putting anyone into his eyes throughout the entire county except for a few exceptions.
+Last year, after ascending to the ninth layer, he hadn’t been putting anyone into his eyes throughout the entire county except for a few.

 However, at this moment, as he looked at the two individuals on the stage, especially Lin Taoli- from the body of whom he could feel an aura which was even a notch above that of Blaze technique, he felt a chill in his heart.
 When he’d fought with Lin Taoli, the latter hadn’t used his entire strength at all.